boost-entropy-gcp/jarvis/src/test/resources/terraform/integration/README.md

 # Test environment setup for Jarvis

 With this configurations Terraform is able to provide the necessary infrastructure to run the integration tests of the Jarvis project.
-It creates resources in BigQuery, Cloud SQL (MSSQL, MySQL, PostgreSQL) and GCE (SFTP server, still TODO).
+It creates resources in BigQuery, Cloud SQL (MSSQL, MySQL, PostgreSQL) and GCE (SFTP server).

 ## Prerequisites
 1. Create a GCP project.